Bread Line

 Stone Soup Cafe Chef

-Matt has been cooking at the Stone Soup Cafe since 2014 and is known for his “home cooked” meals as much as he is his warm smile and big heart, Every day, Chef Matt makes sure that over 120 people eat a hot meal in a safe space every day.
+Matt has been cooking at the Stone Soup Cafe since 2014 & is known for his “home cooked” meals as much as he is his warm smile & big heart, Every day, Chef Matt makes sure that everyone can eat a hot meal in a safe space.
 When he’s not cooking up a storm in the kitchen, Matt can be found wrenching on his rigs, skiing, hiking or rollerblading (depending on the weather).

 Abby Waldorf